SpareCores/sc-www/src/assets/articles/llm-inference-speed.md

 | gcp | a2-highgpu-2g | 24 | 170 | 2 | A100 | 2469.94 | 1.47895 | 1670.06 |

-In this scenario, the smallest GPU options are the most cost efficient: with a single GPU, minimal CPU and irrelevant memory amount as data get stored in the VRAM anyway.
+In this scenario, the smallest GPU options are the most cost efficient: with a single GPU, minimal CPU and irrelevant memory amount as data are stored in the VRAM anyway.

-The computed `score_per_price` shows how much inference speed you can buy with a 1 USD/hour.
+The computed `score_per_price` shows how much inference speed you can buy with 1 USD/hour.
 The most cost-effective option from the above table suggests that a `g2-standard-4` costs $0.14631/hour, so we could get almost 7 servers for 1 USD/hour, providing 8164+ tokens/second overall inference speed.

-The next best option (`g2-standard-8`) provides the same performance as equipped with the same GPU, which is doing all the work independent from the extra CPU cores or memory amount, so the cost efficiency is around the half of the first one due to the doubled costs, with identical throughput.
+The next best option (`g2-standard-8`) provides the same performance as equipped with the same GPU, which is doing all the work independent of the extra CPU cores or memory amount, so the cost efficiency is around the half of the first one due to the doubled costs, with identical throughput.